patrickbdevaney/batched-csv-transformers-pipeline-text-generation/readme.md

 You can then rerun the same prompt with more steps or modify the wrapper prompt in oneshot.py or scriptgen-flux-schnell-4.py.

-My recommendation is to iterate with schnell over a large number of descriptions, then pick out prompts you nike form descriptions.csv and rerun with more steps and desired modifications to the wrapper prompt of oneshot.py
+My recommendation is to iterate with schnell over a large number of descriptions, then pick out prompts you like form descriptions.csv and rerun with more steps and desired modifications to the wrapper prompt of oneshot.py.
+This way schnell demonstrates which prompts are promising in a lower fidelity version, then you can have flux dev or schnell modify it for high quality outputs.